flpvsk/flpvsk.com/site-flpvsk.com/pages/blog/2019-03-08-a-pixel-is-not-a-pixel/index.md

 Prioritizing either effort or control is one way to solve this conflict.
 There's another way.
 The much harder way.

-As designers of an API we can decide to expose it in layers, giving access to both low-level and high-level primitives.
-The tricky part is to do it in a way where a developer can mess around with lower-level API without the result being "excluded" from the top-level result.
+As designers of an API we can decide to expose it in layers.
+To give access to both low-level and high-level primitives.
+The tricky part is to do it in a way where a developer can mess around with lower-level API without the result being "excluded" from the rest of the system.

 [Flutter][flutter] is a good example of that kind of approach.
 Flutter is a cross-platform mobile development platform made by Google.